ECK0320/SnowballAssociates/content/works/light_format/2025/250319_InvestmentMemo_Underweight_PWR-US.md

 Furthermore, as mentioned in the [First Pillar of this thesis](#pillar-1-market-level-overextension-creates-fragility), the U.S. stock market has doubled without a major correction of 15%+ since January 2023; have the economy's fundamentals doubled in lockstep?
 What I have observed firsthand since late 2023 is a wave of mass layoffs---*e.g.*, Microsoft and Wells Fargo---and a sharp rise in refusals to sponsor international students in the tech and finance sectors.

-This fundamental analysis is corroborated by technical analysis---the Elliot Wave Theory in particular---which suggests that the stock market has likely topped out, facing a significant overhead resistance.
+This fundamental analysis is corroborated by [the technical analysis](#technical-analysis-elliott-wave-theory)---the Elliott Wave Theory in particular---which suggests that the stock market has likely topped out, facing a significant overhead resistance.
 My research finds no evidence to support the prevalent optimism in the market, and a long-overdue correction appears imminent.
 An economic contraction, if confirmed, would not only lead PWR's key clients to defer capital expenditure but also directly strike the valuation of cyclical stocks like PWR.
 This can challenge both the double-digit revenue growth embedded in PWR's valuation and the excessive premium currently awarded to PWR's share price.

 Therefore, until the fog of these near-term uncertainties clears, a tactical underweight position on PWR represents the most prudent course of action.